exonlabs/go-utils/README.md

-# go-utils #
+# Go-Utils

-General utilities and helpers for GO.
+The go-utils module provides multiple packages for common stuff needed in application delevlopment.